Nosphelem/Docker/README.md

 # Docker
-You will find here the containers I made.
+You will find a container I made on the lastest Unbuntu version, with Jupyter, Scipy, Scikit-Learn and Numpy.